Skip to Main Content

 Medill scholarships and grants

 The Comer Scholarship supports students who demonstrate commitment to covering environmental issues.
-Applicants must submit an additional essay on their application in order to qualify.
+Applicants must apply to the Health, Environment and Science specialization and highlight their dedication to environmental reporting in their personal statement.

 External scholarships